 Joel S. Marcus, J.D., CPA became a director of the Company following the Merger that occurred in August 2013 and has served on the board of directors of ITI since April 2006.
-Mr. Marcus is the Executive Chairman and Founder of Alexandria Real Estate Equities, Inc. (NYSE:ARE), or Alexandria, an urban office REIT focused on world-class collaborative life science and technology campuses in AAA innovation cluster locations.
-Mr. Marcus co-founded Alexandria in 1994 with a business plan and \$19 million in seed capital and has led its growth into an S&P 500 company.
-Alexandria has a significant market presence in key locations, including Greater Boston, San Francisco, New York City, San Diego, Seattle, Maryland, and Research Triangle Park.
-In 1996, Mr. Marcus also founded Alexandria Venture Investments, the company's strategic venture capital arm.
-Prior to co-founding Alexandria, Mr. Marcus had an extensive legal career specializing in corporate finance and capital markets, venture capital, and mergers and acquisitions, with expertise in the biopharmaceutical industry.
-He was also a practicing certified public accountant and tax manager with Arthur Young & Co., where he focused on the financing and taxation of REITs.
-Mr. Marcus was one of the original architects and co-founders of Accelerator Corporation and AgTech Accelerator, for which he serves on the board of directors.
-He also serves on the boards of Applied Therapeutics Inc., Boragen, Inc., Frequency Therapeutics, MeiraGTX Holdings plc and Yumanity Therapeutics.
-Mr. Marcus previously served as a director of Atara Biotherapeutics, Inc., Mr. Marcus is a recipient of the Ernst & Young Entrepreneur of the Year Award (Los Angeles-Real Estate).
-He was awarded his undergraduate and Juris Doctor degrees at the University of California, Los Angeles.
+Mr. Marcus is the Executive Chairman and Founder of Alexandria Real Estate Equities, Inc. (NYSE:ARE), or Alexandria, the urban office REIT that pioneered life science real estate and today is the preeminent and longest-tenured owner, operator, and developer uniquely focused on collaborative life science, agtech, and technology campuses in AAA innovation cluster locations.
+Since co-founding Alexandria in 1994 as a garage startup with \$19 million in Series A capital, he led Alexandria to its inclusion as an S&P 500 company, which has a total enterprise value of \$33 billion, ranking it among the top 10 of all equity REITs, as well as a total equity capitalization of \$24 billion and a total shareholder return exceeding 1,900% as of December 31, 2020.
+Mr. Marcus also founded and continues to lead Alexandria Venture Investments, the company's strategic venture capital platform.
+Since its inception in 1996, it has invested in promising seed-, early-, and growth-stage companies advancing breakthroughs to meaningfully improve human health.
+With more than \$1.6 billion in carrying value, Alexandria Venture Investments has been recognized by Silicon Valley Bank as the #1 most active biopharma investor by new deal volume for four consecutive years.
+Mr. Marcus serves on the boards of Applied Therapeutics, Inc., or Applied, Boragen, Inc., Frequency Therapeutics, Inc., or Frequency, and MeiraGTx Holdings plc, or MeiraGTx.
+Mr. Marcus previously served as a director of Atara Biotherapeutics, Inc. and Yumanity Therapeutics, Inc. He earned his undergraduate and Juris Doctor degrees from the University of California, Los Angeles.